Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: A Unified Convergence Analysis

-In this section, we develop an unified analytical framework that underpins one of the main theoretical contributions of this paper.
-Our objective is to establish iteration complexity guarantees for both \emph{Perturbed GDA} (see \cref{thm:pgda-nc-c-epi}) and \emph{Perturbed Smoothed GDA} (see \cref{thm:psgda-epi}) under different optimality notions, including optimization stationarity and game stationarity.
-We present an analytical framework that encompasses both algorithms and forms the basis of all later convergence analyses.
+In this section, we establish iteration complexity guarantees for both \emph{Perturbed GDA} (see \cref{thm:pgda-nc-c-epi}) and \emph{Perturbed Smoothed GDA} (see \cref{thm:psgda-epi}) under two stationarity notions: optimization stationarity and game stationarity.
+To this end, we develop a unified analytical framework that encompasses both algorithms and serves as the foundation for the subsequent convergence analyses.

-Our framework contains the following two key components: \begin{enumerate}[label=(\roman*)] \item The construction of a \textbf{Lyapunov function} that captures both the primal descent and dual ascent dynamics.
-Furthermore, the value change of this function between iterations is bounded. \item Derive a \textbf{primal--dual balancing inequality} that characterizes the interaction between the primal and dual updates and ensures a \textbf{descent property} of the Lyapunov function. \end{enumerate} Together, these two components establish the iteration complexity guarantees for single-loop algorithms.
-Furthermore, this analytical framework can apply to the double loop algorithm (see \cref{sec:double}) as well.
+Our framework contains the following two key components: \begin{enumerate}[label=(\roman*)] \item The construction of a \emph{Lyapunov function} that captures both the primal descent and dual ascent dynamics. \item Derive a \emph{primal-dual balancing inequality} that characterizes the interaction between the primal and dual updates, which ensures a \emph{descent property} of the Lyapunov function. \end{enumerate} Together, these two components establish the iteration complexity guarantees for single-loop algorithms.
+Furthermore, this analytical framework can apply to the double-loop algorithm (see \cref{sec:double}) as well.
 Before proceeding to the formal proof, we summarize in \cref{tab:notation} the main notations used in this section and throughout the paper.